 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.

-This intermediate 10-week course allows you to explore specific writing techniques and is perfect for aspiring writers to take the step from beginner to experienced writer.
+This intermediate 10-week course allows you to explore specific writing techniques and is perfect for aspiring writers to take the step from beginner to experienced.

 To book your place today, simply click the 'Book Now' button to be taken to AUB's secure online store, where you can complete your booking.
 You can also sign up to our newsletter for short course updates.

 You can study this course in the spring term.

 How long is the course?

 What time will your classes be?

 You'll be taught in AUB's industry-standard studios with access to professional resources.